33 High-Protein Dinners

 14. Grilled Pork Tenderloin

-If you’re looking for a protein-packed dinner that feels fancy but is secretly simple, grilled pork tenderloin is your answer.
+If you’re looking for a protein-packed dinner that feels fancy but is secretly simple (love that, don’t we?).
+Grilled pork tenderloin is your bestie.
 This lean cut cooks quickly on the grill, stays juicy, and takes on whatever flavors you throw at it.

 Ingredients :